cyfronet-fid/sat4envi/README.md

 In order do run docker-compose following steps must be done (**unless stated otherwise working directory should be project root**):

-1. Run `./mvnw package -DskipTests` in the root of the project, this will build artifacts for `s4e-backend` and `s4e-web`.
-   **NOTICE**: In some cases packaging may fail due to inability to compile some binary dependencies for frontend packages.
-In that case the easiest solution is to delete `s4e-web/node_moules` directory (`rm -rf s4e-web/node_modules`)

-2. Run `docker-compose up`

-3. After all services are up in the browser navigate to http://localhost:4200 - web interface should be there

-4. No it's time to get S3 data to the application.
+1. No it's time to get S3 data to the application.
    First make sure that you have [minio client](https://github.com/minio/mc) (`mc`) installed.

-5. Configure `mc`.
+2. Configure `mc`.

    Add configuration for local-docker and cyfronet-ceph endpoints:
    ```bash